 College graduation is an indicator of the quality of the state's K-12 and higher education resources.
-High college enrollment and degree numbers also benefit Virginia by contributing to the quality of the workforce.
-The percent of high school seniors planning to attend a two- or four-year college is an indicator of K-12 student preparation, family influence, academic counseling, and the availability and affordability of post-secondary education in the state.
+High college enrollment and degree numbers also benefit Virginia by contributing to the quality of the workforce and its earnings potential.

 Why is This Important?

 College graduation is one measure of the success of our post-secondary education system.
 Degree numbers in turn depend on Virginia's success in enrolling students and ensuring that they graduate.
-The post-graduation plans of high school seniors provide an indication of the perceived opportunities available in higher education and their preparation to take advantage of those opportunities.
+Attendance rates shortly after high school also give an indication of the interest in and demand for these higher education services.

 How is Virginia doing?